-The pupil numbers from the Summer 2022 census are shown below for each individual school.
-There is an increasingly transient community arising from high rental costs and low availability of affordable housing which is impacting pupil numbers across the eastern part of the Borough of Enfield.
+The pupil numbers from the Summer 2023 census are shown below for each individual school.
+There continues to be an increasingly transient community arising from high rental costs and low availability of affordable housing which has been impacting pupil numbers - particularly at primary level across the eastern part of the Borough of Enfield.
 Several factors including Brexit, COVID-19 and the high cost of living have also increased the number of families moving away from the area.
 The negative impact of a changing local demographic continued to be seen at Woodpecker Hall Academy.
-Heron Hall continues to be popular with parents with a healthy waiting list for places.
+Heron Hall continues to be popular with parents with a healthy waiting list for places and the loss in primary numbers is currently offset by the growth at secondary level.
+We are aware however of the potential for reducing pupil numbers at secondary level in coming years.